-You can run, but you can't hide from God.
+We can’t hide from God.

 Activities + ResourcesDownload All

 Jonah was a prophet of God; he would listen to God and tell the people what God said.
 One day, God said to Jonah, "Go to the city of Nineveh and tell the people who live there that they are a very wicked people and that they need to change their ways."
 Jonah did not want to go to Nineveh.
-He didn’t like the people in that city, and maybe he was afraid of them.
-So Jonah decided to run away and hide from God.
-He caught the first ship out of town and headed in the opposite direction from where God told him to go.
+(Invite the children to respond with a "NO!")

 But God sent a big storm and tossed that boat around so much that the other sailors thought they were going to drown.
+(Lightly spray children with water.)
 They found Jonah in the bottom of the ship and asked him, "Who are you and what are you doing here?"

 "Throw me overboard into the sea," Jonah answered, "and the sea will become calm."
 The sailors picked up Jonah and threw him into the sea and the storm stopped at once.
 (Lightly spray children with water.)

 Spending all that time inside the great fish gave Jonah plenty of time to think.
 He prayed to the Lord from inside the fish.
 He confessed that he had been wrong to run from the Lord and promised to fulfill his promises to God.

 This time Jonah obeyed the Lord's command and went to Nineveh.
 (Invite kids to respond with a “YES SIR!”)

 Just as God had something for Jonah to do, he has a plan for you and me.
 I hope we will learn a lesson from Jonah.
 When it comes to doing what God wants us to do, we might run, but we cannot hide from God!

 God, we know can’t hide from You.
 You know what we do and what we think.
 Give us the strength and courage to do all the things that You want us to do.
 In Jesus' name, amen.